 Several of my experiments use the personate Penstemon hirsutus (left) and open-tubed Penstemon smallii (right) as my focal species because they represent contrasting extremes of floral morphology.

-Below, you will find information regarding each of the projects I am currently working on!
+Below, you will find information regarding several of my dissertation projects!

 What is the morphological basis of personate flowers?

 Understanding morphological characteristics that differentiate personate flowers from open-tubed flowers is a necessary component for my research.
 I have used several different methods including size-standardized photos, microCT scanning, and geometric morphometrics.
 To date, the best method for quantifying a flower’s degree of personate-ness is by taking photographs of cross-sections sliced through the flower (see right).
-With these photos, I measure the height of the “pleat” that pushes into the flower and compare this measure to total flower height.
+With these photos, I measure the height of the “pleat” that pushes into the flower and the total flower height.
+I compare these measures to each other for my “Pleat Depth” metric.

-Above: Three dimensional rendering of P. hirsutus from MicroCT scans.
+Above: Three dimensional rendering of personate flowered P. hirsutus from MicroCT scans.

 How many times have personate flowers evolved in the Eastern North American Penstemons?

-The presence of three personate species in Penstemon’s Eastern section (sect.
-Penstemon) provides an excellent opportunity to ask how many times this novel floral trait has evolved.
-Are all three personate Penstemons each others closest relative?
+The presence of three personate species in Penstemon’s Eastern United States subsection (subsect.
+Penstemon) provides an excellent opportunity to determine how many times this novel floral trait has evolved.
+Are all three personate Penstemon species each other’s closest relative?
 Or is there a deviation from what we would expect based on the species’ shared phenotype?
-I am using whole-genome level sequencing data and a phylogenomics approach to answer my questions.
+If there are multiple origins of personate flowers, is this due to a simple genetic architecture underlying personate flowers?
+Contrarily, perhaps adaptive introgression has moved this trait between lineages!
+To understand the evolutionary history of personate flowers I generated whole-genome resequencing data (Novaseq) for all diploid species in Penstemon subsect.
+Penstemon, inferred species relationships, and calculated introgression metrics.

 What is the ecological function of personate flowers?